 The Elyria Municipal Court is a court that has jurisdiction in equity and law according to Ohio’s regulations.
-The Court has jurisdiction over the Village of Bratenahl and the City of Elyria and often determines misdemeanor violations of both state laws and the City of Elyria Ordinances.
+The Court has jurisdiction over the City of Elyria and often determines misdemeanor violations of both state laws and the City of Elyria Ordinances.

 If a case gets to the Elyria Municipal Court, the court will often conduct a preliminary hearing and set bonds in the felony cases that were committed in Elyria.

 I used Robert to help me fight a pretty steep speeding ticket.
 Robert was able to successfully get my ticket reduced to a 0 point violation and small fine.